 These days your rim choices fall into either one of two camps, carbon fibre or traditional alloy.
 Both materials have their merits and a careful consideration of your intended use will determine which one may be more appropriate.
 Today's high quality alloy rims are an excellent & cost effective choice for most cycling disciplines but there are of course several reasons why you might want to consider the more costly option of a carbon fibre rim.
 If you're contemplating a custom set of wheels we can discuss the pros and cons of each material.
-Here is a fairly comprehensive list of what is currently available from todays manufacturers.
 I will delve into the carbon fibre options after looking at what is available in the world of alloy rims.
-I would suggest that you visit the websites of the companies discussed below for much more detailed information on the products they offer.
-I would be happy to answer any questions you may have about your eventual rim choice.
+If you have any questions I would be happy to assist you on your eventual rim choice.

 YOUR ALLOY OPTIONS...